x448/float16/README.md

 * tested on amd64 but it should work on all little-endian platforms supported by Go.

 Roadmap:
+* add a function to both convert and report precision issues in one call.
-* add functions for fast batch conversions
+* add functions for fast batch conversions.
-* speed up unit test when verifying all possible 4+ billion conversions
+* speed up unit test when verifying all possible 4+ billion conversions.
-* test on additional platforms
+* test on additional platforms.

-## float16 to float32 conversion
+## Float16 to Float32 Conversion
 Conversions from float16 to float32 are lossless conversions.
 All 65536 possible float16 to float32 conversions (in pure Go) are confirmed to be correct.

 Unit tests take a fraction of a second to check all 65536 expected values for float16 to float32 conversions.

-## float32 to float16 conversion
+## Float32 to Float16 Conversion
 Conversions from float32 to float16 use IEEE 754 default rounding ("Round-to-Nearest RoundTiesToEven").
 All 4294967296 possible float32 to float16 conversions (in pure Go) are confirmed to be correct.

 Unit tests in normal mode take about 35-55 seconds to check all 4+ billion expected values for float32 to float16 conversions.

 Unit tests in short mode use a small subset (65763) of expected values and finish in under 1 second while still reaching 100% code coverage.

-## API and Float16 type
+## Float16 Type and API
-Float16 is a Go type with a simple API.
-The only state for each Float16 is a uint16.
+Float16 (capitalized) is a Go type with uint16 as the underlying state.
+There are 4 exported functions and 7 exported  methods.
 ```
-package float16 // import "github.com/x448/float16"
+package float16 // import "github.com/cbor-go/float16"

 // Exported types
 type Float16 uint16